All Episodes

 This is a chapter.

-And it's it's actually a sad chapter in American history, but it's really not even that sad to me because I've known them for who they are for so many years.
+And it's actually a sad chapter in American history, but it's really not even that sad to me because I've known them for who they are for so many years.

 This is who they are.